yotann/bcdb/docs/outlining/README.md

 #### Find greedy solution

 This step decides which candidates should actually be outlined, avoiding overlaps.
-When it finishes, it prints the estimated code size savings for the whole module.
+When it finishes, it prints the chosen solution, including a `total_benefit` item that gives the estimated code size savings for the whole module.
 Func name: `smout.greedy_solution`.

 ```sh
 smout solve-greedy --name=ppmtomitsu